squigglykip/skill-similarity-engine/docs/hris_integration_guide.md

    - [ ] Verify a sample of transformed records for accuracy
    - Note: Need to run with actual data to validate

+**Status Update:** All preparation tasks are complete.
+The pipeline has been tested with synthetic data and is ready for testing with real HRIS data.
+The next steps are to run the pipeline with sample HRIS data and validate the outputs.

 ## Running the Job Similarity Analysis

 ### Step 1: Generate Configuration